HurricaneLabs/brokenhosts/README.md

 # For support: #
 ================
 * Send email to splunk@hurricanelabs.com
-* Support will be provided on a best effort basis.
+* Support is not guaranteed and will be provided on a best effort basis.

 # RELEASE NOTES: #